C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 * Images of the Hall Green, Solihull and Digbeth training locations used on the classes page were sourced from Google Maps street view.
 * Image of the Stirchley training location used on the classes page was sourced from https://threebestrated.co.uk/martial-arts-in-birmingham.

-All other images were were used with permission from Sifu Shaun Rawcliffe and were sources from the following links, or sent to me directly by Sifu Shaun Rawcliffe.
+All other images were used with permission from Sifu Shaun Rawcliffe and were sources from the following links, or sent to me directly by Sifu Shaun Rawcliffe.
 * http://www.wingchun.co.uk/sifusphotos.htm
 * http://www.wingchun.co.uk/classphotos.htm
 * http://www.wingchun.co.uk/mwckhkgallery.htm